 - Your doctor will hold your eye open and shine a very bright light into it.
 He or she will look at the eye through a special lens.

 - Your doctor may ask you to look in different directions.
 He or she may apply pressure to your eyeball through the skin of your eyelids by using a small, blunt tool.
 The pressure helps bring the edges of your fundus into view.

 How It Feels

 During direct ophthalmoscopy, you may hear a clicking sound as the tool is adjusted to focus on different structures in the eye.
 The light is sometimes very strong, so you may see spots for a short time after the exam.
 Some people report seeing light spots or branching images.
 These are really just the outlines of the blood vessels of the retina.

 With indirect ophthalmoscopy, the light is much stronger.
 It may be slightly painful.
 Pressure applied to your eyeball with the blunt tool may also hurt a little.
 After-images are common with this test.
 If the test is painful, let the doctor know.

 When dilating eyedrops are used

 Dilating drops may make your eyes sting and cause a medicine taste in your mouth.
 You will have trouble focusing your eyes for up to 12 hours.
 Your distance vision usually is not affected as much as your near vision.
 Your eyes may be very sensitive to light.
-Do not drive for several hours after your eyes have been dilated.
+Do not drive for several hours after your eyes have been dilated, unless your doctor says it's okay.
 Wearing sunglasses may make you feel better until the drops wear off.
 To learn more, see the topic Dilated Eye Exam .